temporalio/documentation/blog/2021-06-23-build-an-ecommerce-app-with-temporal-part-3.md

 ## Testing Setup

-Below is a basic setup for testing a Temporal workflow using `go test` and [Testify](https://github.com/stretchr/testify) based on [Temporal's Go testing docs](/docs/go/testing).
+Below is a basic setup for testing a Temporal Workflow using `go test` and [Testify](https://github.com/stretchr/testify) based on [Temporal's Go testing docs](/docs/go/testing).
 You can find the full source code for the test suite in the `workflow_test.go` file.

 ```go